Kuro-P/Kuro-P.github.io/README.md

 ### 2023 7.26
 * feat: add `source/_data/styles.styl` file to custom style
+* feat: add new version theme-next files (remove it .git folder)

 ### TODO
 * Gt commit warning on Windows:  `LF will be replaced by CRLF`